 Take stock of the type of information you have and what it could look like in the hands of a cybercriminal.
 If you know what they’re looking for, you can protect it better.
 And if you have to let someone go, do it professionally.

 If you’re a small business, don’t be lulled into a false sense of security that hackers only go after the big corporations.
-While there are so many examples of large businesses being hacked in the news, think about what your organization looks like to a hacker.
+While there are so many examples of large businesses being hacked in the news.
+Think about what your organization looks like to a hacker.
 Chances are, a hacker will make the assumption that you won’t have the types of security controls that larger enterprises do.
 You could simply be a target of convenience.

-Small businesses generally have less security than big businesses.
+Small businesses generally have less security than big companies.
 It’s easier for hackers to attack small businesses with ransomware or steal customer information than it is to break into the network of a financial institution.
 So make sure you are taking every precaution.

 The heart of what hackers do is exploit weaknesses and vulnerabilities, which can also include the people in your organization.
 While you might imagine a hacker as a person hunched over a keyboard with nine computer screens showing different images, a hacker could also look like a suspicious email attachment or sound like an angry voice over the phone.

 A hacker’s goal is to steal intellectual property, credentials, or money, and they’ll do just about anything to accomplish their goal, including social engineering.
-A social engineering attack is an orchestrated campaign against employees using a variety of digital, in-person or over the phone techniques.
+A social engineering attack is an orchestrated campaign against employees using a variety of digital, in-person, or over-the-phone techniques.

 Hackers often use social engineering tactics because it’s much easier to hack a human than a business.
 Social engineering attacks allow the hacker to combine multiple efforts and even cover their tracks because they can use the human to take money or install malware under their persona.